ccxt/ccxt/CONTRIBUTING.md

 };
 ```

-The universally-working way to solve for it is to just break a complex line into a few simpler lines, even at a cost of adding extra lines and conditionals:
+The universally-working way to solve it is to just break the complex line into a few simpler lines, even at a cost of adding extra lines and conditionals:

 ```JavaScript
 // before: